atbcb/usab-uswds/_tad/rad-x.md

       <img class="img-full" src="../images/instructions-issue.jpg" alt="Instructions for use with small point size, light grey font and a small QR code"> <span class="grid-line text-italic"> Key information hard to distinguish</span>
       <ul>
         <li>Content is displayed such that it is challenging to distinguish key and supporting information.</li>
-        <li>Expiration dates and QR codes are small (one-half inch square in or less) and difficult to locate.</li>
+        <li>Expiration dates and QR codes are small (one-half inch square or less) and difficult to locate.</li>
         <li>Expiration date is presented as a number string (e.g., YYYY-MM-DD or MM/DD/YYYY) only, which OCR applications do not recognize as dates.</li>
       </ul>
     </div>